apache/cloudstack-docs-admin/source/administration.rst

    always add more hosts later.
 For an overview of what a host is, see `Section 2.5, “About Hosts” <#about-hosts>`__.

-   Note
-   ----

-   When you deploy CloudStack, the hypervisor host must not have any VMs already running.
+   .. note:: When you deploy CloudStack, the hypervisor host must not have any VMs already running.

    Before you can configure the host, you need to install the hypervisor